-INP concentrations are exceedingly low [roughly 1 in 105 particles nucleates ice in the free troposphere at an average temperature of approximately -20 °C, (Rogers et al., 2001)].
+INP concentrations are exceedingly low (roughly 1 in 105 particles nucleates ice in the free troposphere at an average temperature of approximately -20 °C; Rogers et al., 2001).
 In the SP2 cavity, the sheath and purge flows dilute the original aerosol concentration in the exhaust, further decreasing INP concentrations.
-Thus, when using the SP2 as a pre-filter for online INP measurements, we attempt to keep the SP2 sample flow high, and, therefore, the sheath-to-sample ratio low.
-The purpose of the sheath flow is to confine the aerosol stream to the center 1⁄4 of the Gaussian profile of the laser beam.
-Thus, it is important to test

-- 10 whether a low sheath-to-sample ratio affects the ability of the SP2 laser to vaporize rBC particles.
-In particular, we are interested in knowing if low sheath-to-sample ratios could enable the sample to flow outside of the laser beam.
-As shown in Figure 3, the sheath-to-sample ratio does not appreciably affect the aerosol size distribution in the SP2 exhaust.
-It is important to note that in these experiments, the particle size and concentration were kept constant at 125 nm and 600 cm-3, respectively.
-As shown, even for sheath-to-sample ratios as low as 2.5:1, 125 nm Aquadag® particles are completely vaporized (below 50 nm).
-There is a slight - 15 trend for lower sheath-to-sample ratios to shift the shoulder of the new particle distribution to larger sizes.
+Thus, when using the SP2 as a pre-filter for online INP measurements, we attempt to keep the SP2 sample flow high and, therefore, the sheath-to-sample ratio low.
+The purpose of the sheath flow is to confine the aerosol stream to the center quarter of the Gaussian profile of the laser beam.
+Thus, it is important to test whether a low sheathto-sample ratio affects the ability of the SP2 laser to vaporize rBC particles.
+In particular, we are interested in knowing whether low sheath-to-sample ratios could enable the sample to flow outside of the laser beam.
+As shown in Fig. 3, the sheath-to-sample ratio does not appreciably affect the aerosol size distribution in the SP2 exhaust.
+It is important to note that in these experiments, the particle size and concentration were kept constant at 125 nm and 600 cm^{-3} , respectively.
+As shown, even for sheath-to-sample ratios as low as 2.5:1, 125 nm Aquadag[®] particles are completely vaporized (below 50 nm).
+There is a slight trend for lower sheath-tosample ratios to shift the shoulder of the new particle distribution to larger sizes.
 The time for particles to traverse the SP2 laser is dictated by the total flow, which was kept constant at 1.5 Lpm by the SMPS and dummy flow.
 With a constant laser-traversing time as well as constant particle size and concentration, lower sheath-to-sample ratios enable a larger flux of rBC through the laser.
-It is likely that larger fluxes of rBC mass through the laser are causing the shoulder of the new particle peak to shift to slightly larger sizes. - If a larger flux of mass from a size-selected rBC particle caused a shift in the new particle formation peak, we also expect larger rBC particles to shift the new particle peak shoulder to larger sizes.
-Thus, we ran the SP2-SMPS for size-selected rBC particles from 90 to 500 nm (Figure 4).
-In these experiments, the absolute concentration of size-selected particles was kept at approximately 1000 cm-3 and the sheath:sample was 4.9:1.
-As shown in Figure 4, the number size distribution of the rBC SP2 exhaust depends on the initial rBC size.
-As the size of the initial rBC particle decreases, the tail of the new particle size distribution - 25 moves to smaller sizes.
-Interestingly, even the 100-nm (0.41 fg) particle, which is below the uniform detection limit of the SP2, does not pass through the SP2 cavity unaffected.
+It is likely that larger fluxes of rBC mass through the laser are causing the shoulder of the new particle peak to shift to slightly larger sizes.

+If a larger flux of mass from a size-selected rBC particle caused a shift in the new particle formation peak, we also expect larger rBC particles to shift the new particle peak shoulder to larger sizes.
+Thus, we ran the SP2-SMPS for size-selected rBC particles from 90 to 500 nm (Fig. 4).
+In these experiments, the absolute concentration of sizeselected particles was kept at approximately 1000 cm-3 and the sheath : sample was 4.9 : 1.
+As shown in Fig. 4, the number size distribution of the rBC SP2 exhaust depends on the initial rBC size.
+As the size of the initial rBC particle decreases, the tail of the new particle size distribution moves to smaller sizes.
+Interestingly, even the 100 nm (0.41 fg) particle, which is below the uniform detection limit of the SP2, does not pass through the SP2 cavity unaffected.
 This indicates that the particle is being heated, at least partially, to its vaporization temperature.
-Thus, the limitation for the SP2 at these low masses, at least for Aquadag®, may be the SP2 incandescence detector.
-At large initial rBC sizes, the shoulder of the new particle peak can extend up to 100-nm.
+Thus, the limitation for the SP2 at these low masses, at least for Aquadag[®], may be the SP2 incandescence detector.
+At large initial rBC sizes, the shoulder of the new particle peak can extend up to 100 nm.
 Fortunately, insoluble particles smaller than 100 nm are not expected to participate in ice nucleation (Marcolli et al., 2007).
-Additionally, the mode of ambient rBC mass - 30 distributions are smaller than 500 nm, and therefore the shoulder of the new particle peak is expected to be much lower than 100 nm.
-For example, an SP2-SMPS measurement of ambient air at Colorado State University when rBC loadings were 3.2 ± 1.4 cm-3 (20150330) is shown in Figure S4.
-The "laser on" size distribution of the ambient SP2 exhaust deviates from the "laser off" size distribution at ~60 nm.
-Thus, the new particles formed in ambient SP2 exhaust are not expected to participate in ice nucleation relevant to mixed-phase clouds.
-Concurrently, all previous tests and deployments of the SP2-CFDC have never found increased - 35 INP concentrations.
+Additionally, the mode of ambient rBC mass distributions is smaller than 500 nm, and therefore the shoulder of the new particle peak is expected to be much lower than